aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/numbers-to-xltx/_index.md

 The following example demonstrates how to convert NUMBERS to XLTX in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert NUMBERS into XLTX.
+Follow the easy steps to convert NUMBERS to XLTX.
 Upload your NUMBERS file, then simply save it as XLTX file.
 For both NUMBERS reading and XLTX writing you can use fully qualified filenames.
 The output XLTX content and formatting will be identical to the original NUMBERS document.

 {{% /blocks/products/pf/agp/text %}}